FeiGeChuanShu/ncnn_Android_MoveNet/README.md

 # ncnn_Android_MoveNet
-Android MoveNet single human pose estimation by ncnn
+Android MoveNet single human pose estimation and multipose by ncnn

 this project is a ncnn Android demo for MoveNet, it depends on ncnn library and opencv.
 https://github.com/Tencent/ncnn